madhavi-chavva/aws-bootcamp-cruddur-2023/journal/week8.md

 ![image](https://user-images.githubusercontent.com/125069098/233197016-16ff8ec4-c2f5-4151-98bf-96ad429a5869.png)

 ### Implement Avatar Uploading
+Firstly we need to create an API endpoint, which invoke a presigned URL like https://<API_ID>.execute-api.<AWS_REGION>.amazonaws.com.
+This presigned URL can give access to the S3 bucket (madhavi27-uploaded-avatars), and can deliver the uploaded image to the bucket.

+We will call https://<API_ID>.execute-api.<AWS_REGION>.amazonaws.com/avatars/key_upload to do the upload, where the /avatars/key_upload resource is manipulated by the POST method.
+We will also create a Lambda function named CruddurAvatarUpload to decode the URL and the request.
+In addition, we need to implement authorization with another Lambda function named CruddurApiGatewayLambdaAuthorizer, which is important to control the data that is allowed to be transmitted from our gitpod workspace using the APIs.

 - create a API Gateway endpoint with Http API in AWS console (To create a this we need a lambda function.
 So we create one lambda function)
   `create Lambda Function Name `cruddurAvatarUpload` Runtime ruby 2.7 and create a role for the lambda`
 ![image](https://user-images.githubusercontent.com/125069098/233452943-15ca4366-2737-4e7e-a180-79bd083cd1fa.png)